vinhdk/ascenda-hotel/README.md

 - ✅ **View Detailed Hotel Information** – View detailed information about each hotel.
 - ✅ **Taxes and Fees** – Able to view taxes and fees for each hotel.
 - ✅ **Fully Tested** – Ensures reliability with **Jest** unit tests.

+## ⛩️ How to use

+1. Click on the currency switcher to select the currency you want to use.
+2. Click on the hotel card to view the detailed information about the hotel.

 ---